 Do you ever wonder if your prayers accomplish anything?
 Anna Shannon reminds us what the prayers of ordinary people accomplished for Peter and that prayer is still powerful.

 Ross Shelton, the pastor of First Baptist Church in Brenham, offers three ways the authority of the Bible shapes a Christian’s life.
 What is your view of the Bible’s authority?

 The winds of change are blowing through Texas Baptists’ staff offices.

 By David Hardage / Texas Baptists

 Editor Eric Black shares part of his family history.
 What things in your family history connect you like roots grounding you to your past?

 By Eric Black / Editor

-Bob Dean, executive director of the Dallas Baptist Association, shares his background and thoughts on church and associational ministry.
+Cody Shouse, the director of the Longhorn Baptist Student Ministry at the University of Texas in Austin, shares his background and thoughts on collegiate ministry.

 A reader responds to a letter about Christians and climate change.